abhishektiwari/pdbfixer-wheel/README.md

 Alternatively you can install from source, as described in the manual.

-Or install PDBFixeruse via PyPI using `pdbfixer-wheel`
+Or install PDBFixer via PyPI using `pdbfixer-wheel`

 ```
 pip install pdbfixer-wheel